The National Records of Scotland (NRS) has a central Procurement team responsible for purchasing goods, services and works to support the business.

 We seek to deliver value for money in all of our purchases which means buying items which best match our requirements.
 Our procurement policy is in accordance with Scottish Government Procurement Policy in that all goods, services and works are acquired through competition, wherever possible, governed by procurement guidelines, procurement best practice and ensuring all relevant legal requirements and ethical standards are met.

-View our Procurement Strategy (969 KB PDF) which is also available in the documents section of our Buyers page on Public Contracts Scotland.
+View our Procurement Strategy which is also available in the documents section of our Buyers page on Public Contracts Scotland.

-View our Annual Procurement Reports which are also available in the documents section of our Buyers page on Public Contracts Scotland:
+View our most recent Annual Procurement Report, which is available in the documents section of our Buyers page on Public Contracts Scotland:

 Doing Business with Us